- Practice Areas

 - Request Our Book

-This is of course one of the most common questions we get.
+This is, of course, one of the most common questions we get.
 The best way to answer the question is to break apart claims into certain categories.
 Remember as you read through this that you are the customer but you are also a seller.
 Your injury case is treated by the insurance companies as a commodity.
 It has a value in a very specialized market.

-Injury lawyers offer free consultations and I would suggest that you take advantage of the "free appraisal."
+Atlanta accident lawyers offer free consultations and I would suggest that you take advantage of the “free appraisal.”
 One strong note of caution.
 Crummy lawyers will promise you the moon.
 Be sure to ask them to list the last jury cases they tried to an actual verdict in front of a jury, including the Judge and tell them you will verify the information.